-'The care home provider should set an overall fee level for provision of care and accommodation.
-This should include any registered nursing care provided by them.
-Where an ICB assesses that the resident's needs require the input of a registered nurse they will pay the NHS-funded Nursing Care payment (at the nationally agreed rate) direct to the care home, unless there is an agreement in place for this to be paid via a third party (e.g. a local authority).
+'The care home with nursing provider should set an overall fee level for the provision of care and accommodation, and share this with whoever is contracting the service.
+This should include any registered nursing care supplied by the provider.

+Where an ICB assesses that the resident's needs require the input of a registered nurse, they will pay the NHS-funded nursing care payment (at the nationally agreed rate) direct to the care home with nursing to meet that need, unless there is an agreement in place for this to be paid via a third party (such as a local authority).
 The balance of the fee will then be paid by the individual, their representative or the local authority unless other contracting arrangements have been agreed.' (para.
 59).